MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

 A single bit that indicates that a correctable PCI Express (PCIe) error can be injected into the hardware platform.

+#### - PCIExpressUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal PCI Express (PCIe) error can be injected into the hardware platform.

+#### - PCIExpressUncorrectableFatal

+A single bit that indicates that an uncorrectable fatal PCI Express (PCIe) error can be injected into the hardware platform.

+#### - PlatformCorrectable

+A single bit that indicates that a correctable platform error can be injected into the hardware platform.

+#### - PlatformUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal platform error can be injected into the hardware platform.

+#### - PlatformUncorrectableFatal

+A single bit that indicates that an uncorrectable fatal platform error can be injected into the hardware platform.

+#### - IA64Corrected

+A single bit that indicates that a corrected IA64 error can be injected into the hardware platform.

+#### - IA64Recoverable

+A single bit that indicates that a recoverable IA64 error can be injected into the hardware platform.

+#### - IA64Fatal

+A single bit that indicates that a fatal IA64 error can be injected into the hardware platform.

 #### - IA64RecoverableCache

 A single bit that indicates that a recoverable IA64 cache error can be injected into the hardware platform.

-#### - MemoryUncorrectableNonFatal
+#### - IA64RecoverableRegFile

-A single bit that indicates that an uncorrectable nonfatal memory error can be injected into the hardware platform.
+A single bit that indicates that a recoverable IA64 register file error can be injected into the hardware platform.

+#### - Reserved

+Reserved for system use.

 ## -remarks